-In this post I aim to present some data I have got from conducting measurements with the Bodyguard 2 device during training camp here at Tenerife.
+In this post, I aim to present some data I have got from conducting measurements with the Firstbeat Bodyguard device during training camp here at Tenerife.

 Before I traveled to Tenerife I measured myself for a couple of nights to get data to compare with.
 Here you can see my recovery a few days before the camp: